Ritesh-Sil/Hive/README.md

 ### Creating Tables using ORC file format

-1, create database if not exists;
+1. Create database if not exists;
 2. use trainig_retail ;
 3. show tables;
-4. orc --> col strg binary
+4. orc --> columnar storage in binary format
-5. cd /data/retail_db/order_items/ : here is the part file which is a , sep text file.
+5. cd /data/retail_db/order_items/ : here is the part file which is a ',' sep text file.
 6. create table orders (.......float for decimal) stored as orc;

 describe formatted. : check the  input format / output format